qqqstuv/Music-Mixer/README.md

   How about songs that can generate random chords Sometimes I have divide by zero problem in numpy seemingly from librosa.
 How do I fix it?
   Maybe only do different parts in segments?

+- Things can do:
+  Predict the final chord in the list
+  Group Similar processed chords together along with timestamp (Done) Go to Alignment and fix the error sometimes it detect the wrong major/minor(For the 3rd part in just a dream)